 \subsection{Heavy-Element Insertion}

-Early investigations of spin-dependent attenuation of electron beams through vapor-phase chiral molecules by Mayer and Kessler indicated that the presence of a heavy element, such a ytterbium, bound to the chiral molecule, could dramatically enhance the transmission asymmetry observed \cite{Mayer1995}.
-These findings agree qualitatively with earlier theoretical models indicating that the presence of a heavy atom in a chiral molecular environment should enhance the spin- and chirality-dependent asymmetry in electron-molecule interactions, likely due to increased spin-orbit coupling effects \cite{Blum1989}.
-These results were further expanded using chiral bromocamphor derivatives \cite{Mayer1996}.Subsequent experiments demonstrated that the degree of spin-polarized electron transmission asymmetry could be modified for nearly identical molecules simply by substituting the coordinating species.
-Spin-selective electron transmission asymmetry through vapors of chiral camphor derivatives was observed to increase roughly along with the atomic number of the coordinated atom, as Pr (Z = 59) $<$ Eu (Z = 63) $\sim$ Er (Z = 68) $<$ Yb (Z = 70) \cite{Nolting1997}.
-Interestingly, molecules with multiple heavy inclusions, such as dibromocamphor, did not exhibit higher asymmetries than their singly brominated counterparts.
-These trends are further supported by recent experiments carried out on single-stranded DNA SAMs designed to form DNA hairpins and specifically coordinate Hg$^{2+}$ ions at thymine-thymine mismatch sites \cite{Stemer2020}.
+Early studies of spin-dependent attenuation of electron beams through vapor-phase chiral molecules by Mayer and Kessler found that the presence of a heavy element, such as ytterbium, bound to a chiral molecule could significantly enhance the transmission asymmetry \cite{Mayer1995}.
+These findings agree qualitatively with earlier theoretical models, indicating that the presence of a heavy atom in a chiral molecular environment should enhance the spin- and chirality-dependent asymmetry in electron-molecule interactions, likely due to increased SO coupling effects \cite{Blum1989}.
+These results were further expanded using chiral bromocamphor derivatives \cite{Mayer1996}.
+Subsequent experiments found that the degree of spin-polarized electron transmission asymmetry could be modified for nearly identical molecules simply by substituting the coordinating species.
+Spin-selective electron transmission asymmetry through vapors of chiral camphor derivatives was observed to increase roughly in proportion to the atomic number of the coordinated atom, as Pr (Z = 59) $<$ Eu (Z = 63) $\sim$ Er (Z = 68) $<$ Yb (Z = 70) \cite{Nolting1997}.
+Interestingly, molecules with multiple heavy atom inclusions, such as dibromocamphor, did not exhibit higher asymmetries than their singly brominated counterparts.
+These trends are also found in recent studies carried out on single-stranded DNA SAMs designed to form DNA hairpins that coordinate Hg$^{2+}$ ions at thymine--thymine mismatch sites \cite{Stemer2020}.